 Experience the ancient world of the Bible first-hand!
 The study tour will combine extensive travel within Israel and the Palestinian territories, on-site exploration of archaeological remains, and a detailed study of the history, culture, and geography of the region with an emphasis on illuminating the world of the Bible.

 The 11-day trip is led by GRTS professors in cooperation with GTI Study Tours and is held each J-term as the credit offering BBL 601/604 Experiencing the Ancient World of the Bible.
-The course (or the on-campus alternative course BBL 506) is required for all Master of Divinity students who began their program since the Fall 2013 semester and has been heavily subsidized by generous donors.
+The course (or the on-campus alternative course BBL 506) is required for all Master of Divinity students who began their program since the Fall 2013 semester and has been heavily subsidized for approved participants by generous donors.
 The study tour is also open to students in other degree programs, as well as other family and friends of GRTS, though different costs apply.

 - 2017 Israel Study Tour Dates: Monday, January 2 - Thursday, January 12, 2017